Vehicle fire: Causes

+It can be challenging to determine the cause of a vehicular fire.
+In 23 percent of the cases of highway vehicle fires reported during the 2014-6 period to the U.S. Fire Administration’s National Fire Incident Reporting System, no cause had been determined.
+As at July 2018, another 10 percent of these reported cases were still under investigation.
+In 38 percent of the cases, investigators concluded that the fire resulted from either careless behavior or accidental actions.
+The failure of powered equipment, such as an electrical motor or a fan, was considered causal in 21 percent of the cases.
+Fires caused by intentional actions, such as arson, accounted for 5 percent of the cases; but the report cautions that this may be an undercount.
+Arson, being a crime, is no longer being reported to the U.S. National Fire Administration but is instead reported to its Federal Bureau of Investigation.
+The report further cautions that, due "to the volume of fires, many automobile fires are not investigated for possible arson."

 Accidental

-A motor vehicle contains many types of flammable materials, including flammable liquids like gasoline and oil as well as solid combustibles such as hose.
-Fuel leaks from ruptured fuel lines also can rapidly ignite, especially in petrol fuelled cars where sparks are possible in the engine compartment.
+A motor vehicle contains many types of flammable materials, including liquids like gasoline and oil as well as solid combustibles such as hoses.
+Fuel leaks from ruptured fuel lines also can rapidly ignite, especially in petrol-fuelled cars where sparks are possible in the engine compartment.
 Fires with casualties have been caused by ozone cracking of nitrile rubber fuel lines for example.

 Vehicles house multiple potential sources of ignition including electrical devices that may short circuit, hot exhaust systems, and modern car devices such as air bag detonators.

 It is often the case in accidental auto fires that the bulk of the fire is (at least initially) contained in the engine compartment of the vehicle.
 In most vehicles, the passenger compartment is protected from engine compartment fire by a firewall.
 However, in case of arson, the fire does not always start in the interior or spread there.
 It is mandatory to carry an in-car fire extinguisher in some countries, such as Belgium, Bulgaria and Poland.

 From 2003 to 2007 in the United States, there were 280,000 car fires per year, which caused 480 deaths.

 Arson

-In the UK, accidental car fires are declining but deliberate car fires (arson) are increasing.
-There are approximately the same number of deliberate car fires as there are accidental car fires in the UK.
-It is common for joyriders to set fire to stolen cars: abandoned cars are commonly set on fire by vandals.
-Around two cars out of every thousand registered in the UK catch fire each year.
+In 2017, a study in the UK found that accidental car fires were declining but deliberate car fires (arson) are increasing.
+At that time, in the UK, there were approximately the same number of deliberate car fires as accidental car fires.

+Over the 2010-24 period, the rate of "suspected deliberate vehicle fires" had trebled in County Durham; but the overall rate of such incidents in the UK had halved.
+"A BBC investigation found that last year [2023] fire crews in the north-east of England were called an average of more than 20 times a week to vehicles being set alight."

 In France, widespread arson of cars is regularly committed by youths during New Year's Eve celebrations.
 This began during the 1990's in poorer areas of Strasbourg, but has since spread nation-wide.

-In Sweden, a pattern has emerged in recent years of cars being set on fire by youths in the summer, towards the end of the school summer holidays.